 Market Participants may at any time raise a Switching Service Request or report a Switching Incident to the Switching Operator.
 Market Participants can raise Switching Incidents and Switching Service Requests about anything that impacts the Switching Arrangements.
 Guidance on raising Switching Incidents and Switching Service Requests, including which service desk should be contacted in which circumstances, will be provided in a knowledge article on the Switching Portal.

 The Switching Operator shall assign a priority ranking to each Switching Incident, based on its impact on the Switching Arrangements and / or one or more Market Participants.
 The Switching Operator shall provide a response in accordance with the Service Levels for the priority assigned as defined in the Switching Operator Service Definition.

+The Switching Operator shall review each Switching Incident to determine:

+whether there is an associated Problem Record.
+Where a Problem Record exists, the Switching Operator will progress resolution in accordance with Paragraph 2.21.

+whether the Switching Incident links to an implemented change.
+Where the Switching Incident has arisen due to the implementation of a change, the Switching Operator will feed the outcome into the post implementation review of the change.

 Where the Switching Portal is available and the Market Participant has the necessary access rights, the Market Participant shall raise Switching Service Requests and Switching Incidents via the Switching Portal.

-Where the Switching Portal is unavailable, and / or the Market Participant does not have the necessary access rights, the Market Participant may raise Switching Service Requests and Switching Incidents via email to the Switching Service Desk using the templates provided by the Switching Operator.
+Where the Switching Portal is unavailable, and / or the Market Participant does not have the necessary access rights, the Market Participant may raise Switching Service Requests and Switching Incidents via email to the Switching Service Desk.

 Market Participants shall not raise Switching Service Requests or Switching Incidents via telephone unless access via the Switching Portal and email is unavailable.